AnandDedha/aws-airflow-dataengineering-pipeline/README.md

 ## Data Engineering project AWS

 In this project, we're developing an AWS-based data pipeline utilizing airflow, python, spark, and AWS services.
-The objective is to extract Weather Data from OpenWeather, subsequently storing it in S3, and ultimately loading it into Redshift using the Airflow platform.
+The objective is to extract Weather Data from OpenWeather, subsequently store it in S3, and ultimately load it into Redshift using the Airflow platform.
 The project's high-level architecture is as follows:

 We've established the entire architecture through infrastructure as code (IAC) methodologies.
-Following that, we've configured two separate airflow directed acyclic graphs (DAGs).
+Following that, we've configured two separate Airflow DAGs.

 **Setting Up the First Airflow DAG:**
 This DAG encompasses tasks for data extraction via the weather API and subsequent loading into an S3 bucket.

-**Task 1:** Extracting Data from OpenWeather API: Utilizing a Python operator, we retrieve weather data from the OpenWeather API.
+**Task 1: Extracting Data from OpenWeather API:** Utilizing a Python operator, we retrieve weather data from the OpenWeather API.
 This involves leveraging libraries such as "requests" to initiate API requests and obtain the required data.

-**Task 2:** Storing Data in S3: After successfully extracting the data, we structure it within a data frame and then store it within an S3 bucket.
+**Task 2: Storing Data in S3:** After successfully extracting the data, we structure it within a data frame and then store it within an S3 bucket.
 This operation is executed using the S3CreateObjectOperator.

 **Setting Up the Second Airflow DAG:**
 This DAG includes tasks for extracting data from S3, applying transformations, and finally loading the processed data into Redshift.